EtchedPixels/FUZIX/Kernel/platform-esp8266/README.md

 microcontroller in its own right.

-It's based around a LX106 32-bit CPU (one of the Xtensa LX6 family) with 96kB of data RAM, 64 kB of code RAM, and a built-in (usually) 4MB NAND flash connected via SPI.
+It's based around a LX106 32-bit CPU (one of the Xtensa LX6 family) with 96kB of data RAM, 64 kB of code RAM, and an external 4MB NAND flash connected via SPI.
 A rather cunning demand-paging system allows the flash to be memory mapped, using 32kB of the code RAM for a cache.
+The ESP8285 is a very similar device except that it has an internal SPI flash that runs in a different mode.

 The Fuzix port runs in single-tasking mode, using an SD card connected via the second SPI interface for the root filesystem and swap.
 The NAND flash is